hackclub/wormhole/DEPLOYMENT.md

    - If your application is using too much memory, it might be terminated
    - Check the memory usage in Coolify
    - Consider increasing the memory limit if necessary

+### "Invalid client_id parameter" Error

+If you encounter an "Invalid client_id parameter" error when trying to log in with Slack:

+1. **Check the VITE_SLACK_CLIENT_ID environment variable**:

+   - Make sure `VITE_SLACK_CLIENT_ID` is set correctly in Coolify
+   - It should match your `SLACK_CLIENT_ID` value
+   - The value should be your Slack app's client ID (e.g., `1234567890.1234567890`)

+2. **Rebuild the application**:

+   - After setting the environment variable, rebuild the application
+   - In Coolify, go to your application and click "Rebuild"

+3. **Check the browser console**:

+   - Open your browser's developer tools (F12)
+   - Go to the Console tab
+   - Look for any errors related to the Slack client ID

+4. **Verify the Slack app configuration**:

+   - Make sure your Slack app is properly configured
+   - Check that the OAuth & Permissions settings are correct
+   - Verify that the redirect URI matches your application's URL

 ## Additional Notes